UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ## Summary Statistics with Groups

 What now?
-We have this new groupby object, what do we do with it?
-We can calculate some summary statistics with
-    them\!
+This doesn’t answer our initial question of *_Which manufacturer has the highest mean sugar content?_*
+Where do we go from here?
+We need to calculate the mean sugar content in each manufacturing group\!

 ``` python
 mfr_group.mean()